propelorm/Propel/documentation/05-validators.markdown

 }
 {% endhighlight %}

 `validate()` returns a boolean.
 If the validation failed, you can access the array  `ValidationFailed` objects by way of the `getValidationFailures()` method.
-Each `ValidationFailed` instance gives access to the column, the messagen and the validator that caused the failure.
+Each `ValidationFailed` instance gives access to the column, the message and the validator that caused the failure.

 ## Core Validators ##